TheNewNormal/coreos-osx/README.md

 ![CoreOS-OSX](coreos-osx.png "CoreOS-OSX")

-How to install CoreOS VM for OS X
+How to install CoreOS VM for macOS
 ----------

 **Requirements**
  -----------
-  - **OS X 10.10.3** Yosemite or later
+  - **macOS 10.10.3** Yosemite or later
   - Mac 2010 or later for this to work.